 Like elite private high schools and specialized high schools, HSLA expects students to invest in learning time outside of the classroom.
 On average, students can expect to spend 18 hours per week on homework: about 2 hours per weeknight and 4 hours per weekend day.

 Currently, our bell schedule is built around “Anchor Days,” which occur on Mondays, Tuesdays and Fridays, and “Orange and Blue Days,” which occur on Wednesdays and Thursdays, respectively.
 The HS schedule is built around “Anchor Days,” which occur on Mondays, Tuesdays and Fridays, and “Orange and Blue Days,” which occur on Wednesdays and Thursdays, respectively.
 On Anchor Days, scholars will have all of their courses; on Orange Days, scholars will have half of their courses in longer blocks; on Blue Days, scholars will have the other half of their courses in longer blocks, will attend House Huddles or Advisory.
 Teams, clubs, and advanced labs meet after school.

 The daily bell schedule is as follows:

-English classes tend to be smaller in size, but most other classes average 32 students.
-Teachers offer office hours that are optional for students, but highly encouraged as a habit that the most successful college students exhibit.
+Most classes average 32 students, with English classes tending to be smaller in size.
+Teachers offer office hours that are optional, but highly encouraged as a habit that the most successful college students develop.